 In Australia, the average flea burden on cats was 7.7 fleas.

-In Albania, the number of fleas found on cats was between one and nine.
+In Albania, the number of fleas found on cats was between 1 and 9.

-A survey in Hungary studied 1000 cats brought into veterinary clients.
+A Hungarian survey observed 1000 cats brought into veterinary clients.
 229 cats were infested with fleas.
-An average of less than 5 fleas were found on the cats.
-The largest flea burden was seen on a cat with 118 fleas.
+On average, less than 5 fleas were found on the cats.
+The largest burden was 118 fleas.

 Flea Burden on Dogs

-In New Zealand, a survey was done on stray dogs and cats captured by authorities.
+In New Zealand, a survey was done on stray dogs captured by authorities.
 357 fleas were recovered from 48 dogs.
-The mean flea burden for an individual dog was 7.44 fleas.
-There was a max of 54 fleas found on one dog.
+The mean burden was 7.44 fleas.
+A max of 54 fleas was found on one dog.

-In Australia, the average number of fleas per dog is 10.2.
+In Australia, the average number of fleas per dog was 10.2.

 In one extreme case, a single dog in Spain had 967 fleas living on it.